thepranab/materials-for-max-qe2021-online-school/Day-9/README.md

 # Topics of Day-9 hands-on session

 Parallel execution on CPUs and GPUs.
+Covered topics are:

+* basic description of GPU acceleration,
+* optimise CPU only runs,
-How to optimize CPU only runs and how to efficiently run on accelerated systems.
+* efficiently run on accelerated systems.

 ------------------------------------------------------------------------

-**Exercise 0:** Basic info about GPU acceleration.
+**Exercise 0:** Basic information about GPU acceleration.

     cd example0.intro/